CloudLabsAI-Azure/Sentinel-with-XDR/labguide/part-01/overview-2.md

 #### **Best practices**:

-- **Resources usage**: Please stop the virtual machines and other resources when not in use in order to minimize the Azure spend.
+- **Resources usage**: Please stop the virtual machines and other resources when not in use to minimize the Azure spend.

-- **Azure Cost Analysis**: Maintain a practice of checking the Cost Analysis report of the assigned Azure subscription oftenly in check the Azure spend so that enviornment for a longer duration of time.
+- **Azure Cost Analysis**: Maintain a practice of checking the Cost Analysis report of the assigned Azure subscription often in check the Azure spending so that the environment can be retained for a longer duration of time.

 - **Alert notifications**: Make sure to check your registered email's inbox for any alert-related mails.
 Alerts give you can head start to keep your Azure spending in control and to plan out the remaining credits in the best way possible.
 ## Lab guide Content:

 You will have access to a lab guide which is a reference material to assist you in getting started with the exploration.

 Based on your interests, you can use this lab guide as a reference to learn and test any Microsoft Sentinel feature.
-You are also encouraged to explore additional Microsoft Sentinel features based on your interests and preferences.
+You are also encouraged to explore additional features of Microsoft Sentinel based on your interests and preferences.

 - Lab 01 - Setup Sentinel Environment
 - Lab 02 - Onboard Server Defender for Cloud